Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Rumination

-Sometimes, compulsions aren’t even as noticeable as researching.
-Rumination, or simply thinking about a perceived problem or obsession over and over is also a common compulsion, and it can be as damaging as any.
+Sometimes, compulsions are even less noticeable then researching.
+Rumination, or simply thinking about a perceived problem or obsession over and over, is also a common compulsion, and it can be as damaging as any.

 I always tell people who struggle with OCD that the difference between problem-solving and rumination is in the feelings that precede the action.
 When there is a real problem to be addressed, the answer is rarely needed immediately or with perfect certainty.
 There are usually shades of gray.
 In contrast, ruminating on an obsession feels horribly urgent, and the stakes of the problem can be blown way out of proportion.
 When rumination is compulsive, it can cause someone a great deal of difficulty moving about their day-to-day activities, feeling “stuck” until they have resolved their discomfort.